christopherxwebb/Acebook/README.md

 Posts can be edited and deleted.
 There is an account summary with total likes and total posts.

-With more time we would have implemented a friends list, allowing friends to connect (and disconnect).
+With more time we would have implemented a friends list, allowing friends to connect (and disconnect)--but we did manage to implement a friends search bar, which allows users to search for other users (not "friends" as such!).
+You can also search for posts and comments, too.

 The project was made by TEAM BETAVERSE, which comprised of Christopher Webb, Mayo Theodore, Chris Clement, Tomas Garcia, Ezekiel Kassim and Ibrahim Chowdhury.